Cephalowat/PSFalcon/README.md

 ```

 Next, the Host Id can be used with the `Start-CsContain` command to isolate the device from its network.
 Because
 the Host Id results are contained in the member `$HostId.resources`, you'll need to reference it directly.
+The
+[Responses](#Responses) section further explains what you can expect inside the results of a command.

-You can also reference the `resources` member for the `Start-CsContain` command if you expect a successful
+You can reference the `resources` member for the `Start-CsContain` command, too.
+However, it only makes sense to
-result and don't need to save the rest of the output:
+do so if you expect a successful result and have no need to analyze the rest of the output:

 ```powershell
 PS> (Start-CsContain -Id $HostId.resources).resources